asengupta/duck-angular/README.md

     // async is optional, and has a default value of false.
 Set it to true, if your controller has to run asynchronous code to finish initialising.
 If asynchronous initialisation happens, Duck expects your controller to expose a promise whose fulfilment signals completion of controller setup.
     // controllerLoadedPromise is required if async is true.
 If not provided in this situation, it will assume the controller exposes promise called loaded.

-#Important Notes:
+###Important Notes about mvc() and domMvc():

-* The latest version of Duck-Angular has initial support for nested controllers.
+The latest version of Duck-Angular has initial support for nested controllers.
 To allow independent injection for each controller, the structure of the **dependencies** parameter has changed.
 If you have 3 controllers (one root, and 2 nested), your dependencies object will have this structure:

     var controllerDependencies = {controller1: {
                                   //...Controller1 dependencies